kaiwan/L5_user_debug/flamegraph/README.md

 For the developer's convenience, we provide a wrapper to generate CPU FlameGraphs.
 Run the flame_grapher.sh script, follow instructions.
-The result is a rendered SVG file - the FlameGraph!.
+The result is a rendered SVG file - the FlameGraph!
 You can view it in a web browser.

 The *style* of the flamegraph can be one of:
-- regular: 'upward-growing', or
+- regular: 'upward-growing' [the default], or
-- icicle : 'downward-growing' [default]
+- icicle : 'downward-growing'
-This script keeps icicle-style as the default as it's technically correct; on pretty much all modern arch's (CPUs) stacks grown towards lower (virual) addresses!
-You can change it by changing: flame_grapher.sh:STYLE_INVERTED_ICICLE=1  to the value 0.
+You can change it by editing the script: flame_grapher.sh:STYLE_INVERTED_ICICLE=0  to the value 1.

 =========
 IMP NOTE
 =========
 Getting a decent FlameGraph REQUIRES:
-- frame pointers (-fomit-frame-pointer is the typical GCC flag!)
+- Frame Pointers (-fomit-frame-pointer is the typical GCC flag!
+    Use the -fno-omit-frame-pointer in your build; it doesn't guarantee FP's are used though..
-  - possible exception case is the Linux kernel itself; it has intelligent algorithms to emit an accurate stack trace even in the absence of frame pointers
+  - Possible exception case is the Linux kernel itself; it has intelligent algorithms to emit an accurate stack trace even in the absence of frame pointers
-  - symbols (can use a separate symbol file)
+  - Symbols (can use a separate symbol file)

 ===============